visualizela/exploringdunitzdoc/_docs/mod5.md

 #### SECTION 3: PUBLISH AND SEE IT LIVE!

-To save the post click on "Committ changes" at the bottom of your screen after the post.
+To save the post click on "Commit changes" at the bottom of your screen after the post.

 ![Click on Posts](https://raw.githubusercontent.com/visualizela/exploringdunitzdoc/gh-pages/img/github9.jpg){: .center-image }